Biden Issues First Veto, Overriding Republican Investment Bill - UrduPoint

 Biden Issues First Veto, Overriding Republican Investment Bill

-Washington, (UrduPoint / Pakistan Point News - 20th Mar, 2023 ) :US President Joe Biden wielded his veto pen for the first time Monday, overriding a Republican-led bill that would bar retirement fund asset managers from taking into account environmental, social and governance factors.
+Washington, (UrduPoint / Pakistan Point News - 21st Mar, 2023 ) :US President Joe Biden issued his first veto Monday, overriding a Republican ban on pension funds considering progressive principles in their investment decisions.

-Biden tweeted that the bill would threaten "retirement savings by making it illegal to consider risk factors."
-Republicans say the so-called ESG factors amount to political interference.
+The measure would have nullified a Labor Department rule that allowed retirement fund managers to take environmental, social and governance (ESG) factors into account.

 Supporters of the bill say the ESG factors are driven by leftist social concerns and should not be part of financial transactions.